OlexandrSai/NEAR--sample-lottery-frontend/README.md

   handleSignIn() {...};
 ```

-With dependency injection we are able to share everything with other components. ``` src/app/components/page-title/page-title.component.spec.ts ``` as an example :
+With dependency injection, we are able to share everything with other components. ``` src/app/components/page-title/page-title.component.spec.ts ``` as an example :
 ```
   constructor(public lotteryService: LotteryService) {
   }